-Svanholm Denmark: A working and living community by Andreas Kamp
+Svanholm Denmark: A working and living community

 The Svanholm community started with an advert in a Danish newspaper on May 7, 1977, with the title: Large Cohousing.
 The advert was placed by two families that wanted to start a working and living community in the countryside together with others.
 The invitation to create a large cohousing community with shared economy, common dining, consensus based decision making, equality between professions, and between women, men, children and adults, created enormous interest, and the first meeting attracted 130 people.

 The pioneers purchased and took over the Svanholm Estate on May 31, 1978.
 Along with the 800-year-old main building and adjoining houses came over 400 hectares (988 acres) of productive farmland and forest.
 The original intention of working the land without using pesticides became the starting point for organic farming in Denmark, and since 1990, Svanholm has been completely organic.
 It is mainly a dairy and vegetable farm, but also has sheep, chickens, pigs and goats.
 Most land is used for fodder, but also for around 80 vegetable varieties, and berry and fruit orchards.
 Svanholm has sought a balance between a market-oriented and an ideological farming approach.
 Recent innovations include holistically-planned grazing, a dedicated vegetarian online shop and an experimental forest garden design in the new permaculture settlements.

 Starting out with 150 people and only a few habitable rooms in the former estate owner’s residence was a practical challenge.
 Much effort has been put into renovating buildings including establishing housing, common areas, and other facilities to accommodate everybody.
 This development has turned the estate into a modern village providing amenities for individuals, community and visitors.

 A holistic life